-- 1. Maintaining a 2.75 or better cumulative GPA; - 2.
-Passing state required test of content knowledge (PRAXIS II test); - 3.
-Demonstrating ability in planning, instruction, assessment, and student management and motivation during reading practicum, and; - 4.
+- 1. Maintaining a 2.75 or better cumulative GPA - 2.
+Passing state required test of content (PRAXIS II test).

+- 3. Demonstrating ability in planning, instruction, assessment, and student management and motivation during methods practicum, and, - 4.
 Satisfactory ratings on dispositions for teaching.